Murder of Jason Allen and Lindsay Cutshall

-The Jenner, California, double murder of 2004 occurred on the night of August 14–15, 2004, in which a young couple was shot to death as they slept on a state beach.
+Jason Allen and Lindsay Cutshall were murdered on the night of August 14–15, 2004, when the young couple was shot to death as they slept on a state beach in Jenner, California, United States.
 The bodies of Lindsay Cutshall, 22, and her fiancé Jason S. Allen, 26, were found on Fish Head Beach, between Russian Gulch and the mouth of the Russian River, in the small coastal hamlet of Jenner, California.
 Both Cutshall and Allen were killed with a .45-caliber Marlin rifle as they slept in their sleeping bags on the beach.
 The Sonoma County Coroner's Office estimated that the couple was slain on either the night of August 14, 2004 or in the early morning hours of August 15, 2004.

 The case has received considerable national attention, but the crime remained unsolved, until news given at a press conference on May 5, 2017, suggesting that authorities had solved the crime.
-In 2019 Shaun Gallon was sentenced to life in prison for the murders.
+In 2019, Shaun Gallon was sentenced to life in prison for the murders.

-The victims
+Victims

 Lindsay Cutshall and Jason Allen grew up in the Midwestern United States.
 Cutshall was from Fresno, Ohio and Allen was from Zeeland, Michigan.
 The couple met in 2002 while Cutshall was a student at the Appalachian Bible College in West Virginia, and became engaged six weeks later.
 They planned to marry in autumn of 2004.

 Both Cutshall and Allen were counselors at Rock-N-Water, a Christian summer camp in El Dorado County, California.
 According to acquaintances, Cutshall and Allen had left the camp on a road trip the day before they were killed.
 Credit card receipts placed the duo at Fisherman's Wharf in San Francisco on August 14, 2004.
 Witnesses also reported seeing Cutshall's 1992 red Ford Tempo in the towns of Guerneville, Sebastopol, Forestville, and Jenner before the murders.

 On Saturday - the probable night of the murder - it is speculated, but not confirmed, that the couple went to a local motel and restaurant called River's End but were unable to rent a room.
 They learned about the nearby beach, which is less than a mile from the restaurant.
 Since camping on the beach is illegal, it is unlikely the couple planned to camp for more than one night.

 The bodies of the slain couple were not discovered until Wednesday, August 18, when the Sheriff's helicopter was dispatched following a report of a man who was stranded on a cliff above Fish Head Beach.
 The helicopter spotted the bodies and notified the department.